-Psoriasis is actually a pretty common skin condition that causes redness and irritation.
-The signs and symptoms of psoriasis will vary from case to case, but in general the common symptoms of psoriasis include the following:
+Psoriasis is a common skin condition that causes redness and irritation.
+The signs and symptoms of psoriasis will vary from case to case, but in general the most common psoriasis symptoms include the following:

 - Small scaling spots (these are commonly seen in children)